Purdue-SoCET/gpu-ppci-compiler/..SoCET_Compilers/notes.md

+# TASKS
+- Test our parsing multiple files
+- Locate where C libary and language are at

+# NOTES
 ppci-cc = PPCI C Compiler
 -c (flag) - compile only without linking
 *Linking is the final step in the compilation process; take all separte compiled pieces of code (object files) and combine into a runnable executable file